-It is very common for students in counseling to be referred to a psychiatrist.
+It is very common for students in counseling to be referred to a psychiatric specialist.
 Many common psychological concerns, including depression and anxiety, have known biological components.
 Early intervention, often combining counseling and medication, has been shown to enhance the chances of full recovery.

 You may be referred by your social worker or psychologist to a member of our psychiatric team because medical factors are suspected of contributing to your problem, and you therefore may benefit from medications that a counselor is not trained or licensed to provide.